 1. Choose the Right Outdoor Flooring

-If you’re thinking about replacing your backyard deck or patio, you have the advantage of choosing outdoor flooring that won’t absorb as much heat during the summer.
+If you’re thinking about replacing your backyard deck or patio, you have the advantage of choosing composite wood flooring that won’t absorb as much heat during the summer.
 Some types of flooring have what is known as high heat conductivity, which simply means that they will transfer heat more quickly and feel cooler to the touch.
+Because of it’s makeup, a composite floor does not have a hugh heat conductivity.

 Natural stones such as travertine tile and slate have high heat conductivity, making them popular choices for outdoor flooring because they won’t burn your feet.
 They’re also incredibly durable and stylish, making them a practical outdoor flooring option for your patio.